call The Money Group on 08000 77 4000

 Customers can get free debt counselling, debt adjusting and providing of credit information services from the Money Advice Service – an organisation set up by the Government to offer free and impartial advice to those in debt.
 For more information from the Money Advice Service click here www.moneyadviceservice.org.uk

-A DRO is a form of bankruptcy if you have relatively low income and few assets .
+A Debt Relief Order (DRO) is a form of bankruptcy if you have relatively low income and few assets.

 A DRO will have an impact on your credit rating and may affect certain types of employment.

-If you obtained any of these by fraud, you will still have to pay them when the DRO has ended.
+If you have obtained any debts by fraud, you will still have to pay them when the DRO has ended.

 If you’re behind on your rent, your landlord can still take action to get their property back, even if the rent arrears are included in your DRO, which means you may have to continue paying these after a DRO is made.